LowGravityPL/raccoonwp.github.io/index.md

     - Proper project data management - for example by storing CPT configuration outside theme (when needed).
     - Ability to disable plugins per environment.
     - Internationalization built in from the beginning.
     - [Coming soon] Multisite not tested yet!
-Though it should work without issues..
+Though it should work without issues.
+    - [On the roadmap] Unit tests
+    - [On the roadmap] E2E tests
+    - [On the roadmap] Docker support
 - Theme:
     - Customizable theme build process based on newest [Webpack 4.12](https://webpack.js.org/) with all its features like dead code elimination, bundle analysis, watch process and more.